-Further, any combination of the elevator, merchandiser, warehouse or parent, or an employee, partner or officer of an elevator, merchandiser, warehouse or parent, must be the record owner of one (1) or more Memberships.
+Further, any combination of the elevator, merchandiser, warehouse or parent, or an employee, partner or officer of an elevator, merchandiser, warehouse or parent, must be a Record Owner of a minimum of two (2) Memberships.

-For contracts not stated above, the Exchange shall establish minimum financial requirements as necessary for Regular entities.
+For contracts not stated above, the Exchange will establish minimum financial requirements as necessary for Regular entities.

-The Exchange may consider, and approve, an Applicant for Regularity that is unable to meet the applicable minimum financial requirements above.
-As financial conditions warrant, the Exchange may, at any time, require an Applicant for Regularity or an approved elevator, merchandiser or warehouse to provide irrevocable letters of credit, guarantees, pledges of memberships and/or other forms of security that the Exchange determines to be acceptable.
-Failure to meet the minimum financial requirements or comply with the Exchange’s request for additional financial security will be deemed a failure to meet the good financial standing requirement.
+The Exchange may consider and approve, at its discretion, an Applicant for Regularity that is unable to meet the applicable minimum financial requirements above.
+As financial conditions warrant, the Exchange may, at any time, require an Applicant for Regularity or an approved elevator, merchandiser or warehouse to provide irrevocable letters of credit, guarantees, pledges of memberships, and/or other forms of security that the Exchange determines to be acceptable.
+Failure to meet any minimum financial requirements or comply with the Exchange’s request for additional financial security will be deemed a failure to meet the minimum financial standing requirement.

+If an entity qualifies for more than one type of status (Clearing Member, FCM, Regular for delivery or holding cash trading privileges), then the entity must meet the highest capital and net worth requirements, and the earliest reporting requirements of their various registration status.
+Additionally, the entity must own the highest number of MGEX memberships required of their various registration status.

 2030.00.
 MINIMUM FINANCIAL AND REPORTING REQUIREMENTS FOR ENTITIES WITH CASH TRADING PRIVILEGES.